 “Our law firm has maintained a commitment to diversity in the legal and technology sectors since our inception more than 50 years ago,” said Steve Bochner, a partner at Wilson Sonsini and a 1981 graduate of Berkeley Law.
 “We are pleased to be a founding partner of Startup@BerkeleyLaw and are confident that its Access program will help Silicon Valley and the wider Bay Area business community make positive strides in the area of diversity and inclusion.”

-“The Berkeley Center for Law, Business and the Economy has built the world’s most innovative, and socially conscious, business law program.
+“The Berkeley Center for Law and Business has built the world’s most innovative, and socially conscious, business law program.
 With Startup@BerkeleyLaw, we are seeking to increase the number of successful founders at UC Berkeley, as well as underrepresented entrepreneurs around the country,” said Adam Sterling, executive director of the center.
 To strengthen that effort, the center will collaborate with law and social science professor Victoria Plaut, the director of a diversity lab at UC, to offer workshops on equity and inclusion in the tech space.
 Professor Plaut will also be presenting on behalf of Startup@BerkeleyLaw at the Code 2040 annual summit.

 Other participants in Startup@BerkeleyLaw’s programs include high-powered venture capital firms, including Andreessen Horowitz, AngelList, Kapor Capital, and Y Combinator.
 Bartlett said the school will recruit additional top venture capital firms in Silicon Valley, as well as law firms and NGOs.